stefanocoretta/rticulate/README.md

 ## Usage

-To learn the basic use of the package, run `vignette("tongue-imaging", package = "rticulate")` after the installation.
+For an overview of the package functionalities covered in the vignettes, run `vignette("overview", package = "rticulate")` after the installation.